ucrbioinfo/OMGS/README.md

 -x: specify the address of Refaligner executable program on your machine. e.g. /home/weihua/tools/RefAligner If you can run RefAligner in any directory of your machine by command like "RefAligner [parameters]", then you can put "RefAligner" as this parameter after "-x".
 Anyway, this parameter should be the first term of the command your input when you run RefAligner on your machine.
 The default value is "RefAligner".

+-y: specify the address of fa2cmap_multi.pl file. e.g. /home/weihua/OMGS/tools/fa2cmap_multi.pl

 -g: specify the address of glpsol executable prgram on your machine. e.g. /home/weihua/tools/glpsol
 You should be able to find it after installing GLPK.
 Same as Refaligner, you may also be able to use just "glpsol".
 The default value is "glpsol".

--y: specify the address of fa2cmap_multi.pl file. e.g. /home/weihua/OMGS/tools/fa2cmap_multi.pl

 2. performance related parameters

--a: specify threshold_1 which is used when stitching overlapped contigs.
-When stitching, only the alignments whose length is larger than threshold_1 are considered to use.
-The default value is "3000".

--b: specify threshold_2 which is used when stitching overlapped contigs. threshold_2 is the threshold of ratio between difference of two contigs' coordinates on optical map and smaller contigs's length.
-When stitching, only when the ratio is smaller than threshold_2, the alignment is considered to use.
-The default value is "0.1".

--c: specify threshold_3 which is used in post-stitch processing.
-In post-processing, only the alignments whose length is larger than threshold_3 are considered to use.
-The default value is "10000".

--d: specify threshold_4 which is used in post-stitch processing.
-threshold_4 is a threshold of ratio between length of two alignments' overlap and the length of smaller alignments.
-In post-processing, if the ratio is larger than threshold_4, we don't consider that alignment.
-The default value is "0.5".

--e: specify threshold_5 which is used in post-stitch processing.
-threshold_5 is a threshold for the ratio between the total length of parts of contig mapped to stitched contig and the total length of this contig.
-In post-stitching, if the ratio is smaller than threshold_5, we will cancel this stitch.
-The default value is "0.9".

--h: specify threshold_6 which is used in pre-stitch processing.
-Only the alignments whose confidence from Refaligner is larger than threshold_6 are used.
-The default value is "25".
+-a: specify threshold_1 which is used in pre-processing.
+Only the alignments whose confidences from Refaligner are larger than threshold_1 are used.
+The default value is "15".

--r: specify threshold_7 which is used in false alignments removal.
-When building hypergraph, if the diffence between the two distance between two contigs' middle point coordinates on two optical map molecules is larger than threshold_7 of larger contig's length, one hyperedge is built on the four alignments.
+-b: specify threshold_2 which is used in false alignments removal.
+When building hypergraph, if the diffence between the two distance between two contigs' middle point coordinates on two optical map molecules is larger than threshold_2 of larger contig's length, one hyperedge is built on the four alignments.
 The default value is "0.2".

-As we said before, here we offer two sets of performance related parameters for users who cannot understand the meaning of them as follow: strict (default): -a 3000 -b 0.1 -c 10000 -d 0.5 -e 0.9 -h 25 -r 0.2
-loose: -a 0 -b 0.2 -c 5000 -d 0.5 -e 0.8 -h 25 -r 0.2
-The strict set is more conservative than loose set, which means it stitches less but has less chance to make mistakes than loose set.
+-h: With "-h", OMGS uses statistical test to recognize the repetitive regions in optical moleculs rather than naive method.
+Statistical test might be able to get more accurate result but is much slower.

+-r: With "-r", OMGS uses statistical model to estimate gaps rather than naive method.
+Statistical model might be able to get more accurate result but is a little bit slower.